generative Artificial intelligence

 Gen AI is transforming the legal field, making tasks like document analysis and legal drafting faster and more accurate.

-Being able to use advanced Gen AI tools to optimise legal workflows and use Gen AI models to assist in creating reliable and accurate content may potentially give the legal practitioner a strategic edge.
+Being able to use advanced Gen AI tools to optimise legal workflows and to assist in creating reliable and accurate content may potentially give the legal practitioner a strategic edge.

 Various Gen AI tools serve specific legal needs.
 For instance, DeepSeek V3 and R1 are great for analysing large document volumes, while GPT-4o and GPT-4.5 excel in summarising and creating initial drafts of legal documents.
 Tools like Claude 3.7 Sonnet and DeepClaude are optimised for generating and analysing legal documents, and Gemini 2.0 Pro and Llama 3.1 handle broad research tasks.
 Interestingly, DALL.E 3 can even create visual representations for legal concepts, adding a creative dimension.

-For different legal tasks, specific Gen AI tools could be used:
+For different legal tasks, specific Gen AI tools could be used depending on the outcomes sought:

 • Drafting chronologies: GPT-4o, GPT-4.5, or Gemini Advanced.